WhirligigGirl/Whirligig-World/GameData/000_DuckweedUtils/README.md

 * Place the GameData folder into your KSP directory
 * Once installed, simply add a VertexHeightOblateAdvanced node to the Mods node in your body's PQS node
 * Using the following [Google Sheet](https://docs.google.com/spreadsheets/d/1QSUjAmyAIACKAFSL_C8qv5GxYc4YTB1eDBRP4TTUl5A/edit?usp=sharing), find appropriate periods for your body to get the desired oblateness, based on body surface gravity and radius.

+## Camera modes:
+* SURFACE NORMAL
+  * Functions like FREE camera mode, but with the vertical axis aligned perpendicular to the shape defined by the VertexHeightOblateAdvanced instance.
+This eliminates the "uphill effect" that oblate bodies have.
+  * Lerps to FREE camera mode when greater than 10% of the body radius above the maximum oblate height.
+* GRAVITY NORMAL
+  * Functions like FREE camera mode, but with the vertical axis aligned with the local apparent gravity vector, taking into account the effects of rotation.
+Surfaces that look flat and level are actually flat and level relative to gravity.
+  * Lerps to FREE camera mode when greater than 10% of the body radius above the maximum oblate height.

 ## Parameters and expected values:
 * oblateMode: overall controller for type of generation used